Introduction

 Lean Six Sigma is more than a methodology—it’s a disciplined approach to continuous improvement that blends data-driven analysis with practical problem-solving.
 For certified practitioners, revisiting the DMAIC cycle ensures clarity, precision, and confidence in tackling projects that deliver measurable business value.

 This refresher series is designed as a structured guide, walking through each phase of DMAIC with professional insights and practical reminders.
+Take note on topics you find need more attention or review.

 The Five Phases of DMAIC